lukas-bigclown/bc-doc/docs/tutorials/raspberry-pi/installation/README.md

-# Raspberry Pi - Installation
+# Install Raspberry Pi

 {% set raspbian_zip = "bc-raspbian-v1.0.1-armhf-rpi.zip" %}
 {% set raspbian_img = "bc-raspbian-v1.0.1-armhf-rpi.img" %}
-{% set note_sudo = "“sudo” means the process will start with administrator privileges and may require your account password (if you are eligible for administrator rights)." %}
+{% set note_sudo = "**Note** “sudo” means the process will start with administrator privileges and may require your account password (if you are eligible for administrator rights)." %}

-> If you already have your Raspberry Pi with Raspbian running on it, you can skip to [Install BigClown packages on existing system](#install-bigclown-packages-on-existing-system) to see how to install BigClown packages to your existing system.
+> **Important** If you already have your Raspberry Pi with Raspbian running on it, you can skip to [Install BigClown packages on existing system](#install-bigclown-packages-on-existing-system) to see how to install BigClown packages to your existing system.

 This tutorial will guide you through a step-by-step installation procedure of Raspberry Pi.
 It has been tested on Raspberry Pi 3 (Model B) but it will probably work on Raspberry Pi 2 as well.